ukonpete/simple-mobile-vm/README.md

 Simple machine language virtual machine.
 A small but powerful language to execute code.

-Based on the article "Programming Project: Building a Computer in Software:" by Jonathan Amsterdam in [BYTE Magazine](https://archive.org/details/byte-magazine-1985-10) circa Oct.
+Based on the article ["Programming Project: Building a Computer in Software:"](https://archive.org/details/byte-magazine-1985-10/page/n111/mode/2up) by Jonathan Amsterdam in [BYTE Magazine](https://archive.org/details/byte-magazine-1985-10) circa Oct.
 1985.
+Pg.
+112

 Written in ~~Java~~ Kotlin to run on Android.